Table of contents

 We can’t share a customer report that contains sensitive data, but here’s an example of a base report (no monthly offset) that can be created with the solution described:

 Want to learn about traffic efficiency from mobile applications?
-Sign up for a demo of OWOX BI and we’ll discuss how it can meet your needs.
+Try OWOX BI for free and see how it can meet your needs.

-Learn the real effectiveness of marketing channels using ML funnel-based attribution
+Learn the real effectiveness of marketing channels using Machine Learning Funnel Based Attribution by OWOX

 Google Analytics reports use the Last Non-Direct Click attribution model by default.
 This model assigns all value from a transaction to the last indirect source in the chain before the order.
 Because of this, other sources that promoted the user through the funnel are undervalued.

-You can use ML funnel-based attribution from OWOX BI to learn the real value of channels and effectively distribute your budget.
+You can use ML Funnel Based Attribution by OWOX to learn the real value of channels and effectively distribute your budget.
 It takes into account all touchpoints and all user actions when moving through the funnel from the first visit to purchase.

 Read more about the advantages and disadvantages of various attribution models in our article: